EspressoLogicCafe/BankingDemo/README.md

 BankingDemo
 ===========

-This is an Espresso Logic sample application showing how rules are used to calculate balances, validate transactions and move funds between accounts
+This is an Espresso Logic sample application showing how rules are used to calculate balances, validate transactions and move funds between accounts - Once you have an Espresso Logic account - follow these simple steps.

 ###To Install###
 1. clone this project file to your local drive